National obesity epidemic

 Individuals gain excess weight when they consume more energy each day than their bodies need to support their physical activity and basic bodily functions (and, in children, their healthy growth).

-Adults in the US currently consume, on average, about 220 more calories each day than they actually need to maintain a healthy weight.1 Children and youth are consuming about 200 calories per day beyond what they need for healthy growth (with smaller excess at younger ages).2
+Adults and children in the U.S. currently consume, on average, more calories each day than they actually need to maintain a healthy weight.1

 Consuming small amounts of extra calories on a daily level promotes weight gain over time.

 The obesity and severe obesity epidemics are continuing to grow2, unless we do something to make a difference.